prabhusarath/OnlineTicketing_Database-Application/README.md

 # OnlineTicketing_Database-Application

-Online Ticket Management System for theatres uses JDBC
+Online Ticket Management System for theatres is developed in java uses JDBC for Database Connectivity.

-- Application tables are based on theatre
+- Application tables are based on theatre,Staff,Schedules and Users.
-- Various Privileges where given to users and staff -User Registration,Staff Registration,Staff Schedule various Functions are included.
+- Various Privileges where given to users and staff
+- User Registration,Staff Registration,Staff Schedule various Functions are included.